 On day four we will drive to Kuusamo, our base for the remaining four nights.
 Situated on the Russian border, we will birdwatch around Kuusamo as well as visit the pristine forests at Valtavaara.
 We shall birdwatch at marshes and water meadows in search of species such as Broad-billed Sandpiper, Spotted Redshank and the delightful Red-necked Phalarope.

 There will be an optional ‘grouse drive’ one evening for a couple of hours after dinner.
-This may produce sightings of Willow Grouse, lekking Black Grouse, Hazel Grouse, plus cranes and perhaps an Elk.
+This may produce sightings of Willow Grouse, lekking Black Grouse, Hazel Grouse, plus Common Cranes and perhaps an Elk.

 Just north of Kuusamo is the picturesque Oulanka National Park where highlights may include Brambling, Parrot Crossbill, Capercaillie, Black Woodpecker and the delightful Waxwing.
 Two particularly special birds, the Siberian Tit and Siberian Jay, also occur in the area.
 During the afternoon we can drive a little further north to cross the Arctic Circle, birdwatching in Southern Lapland.

 Valtavaara National Reserve is found just to the north of Kuusamo.
-This impressive taiga forest holds such exciting eastern specialities as Pine Grosbeak, Three-toed Woodpecker, Rustic Bunting, Little Bunting and Two-barred Crossbill.
+This impressive taiga forest holds such exciting eastern specialities as Pine Grosbeak, Three-toed Woodpecker, Rustic Bunting and Little Bunting.
 Inquisitive parties of Siberian Jays become more and more bold, sometimes taking crumbs from the hand!
 However, the highlight here is the rare Red-flanked Bluetail.
 With the help of our Finnature guides we have had good views on each of our trips.

 On day eight there will be a little time for some birding near the town before we head back to Oulu, arriving in good time before our flight home.